gauravsaxena1983/RoboND-Kinematics-Project/writeup.md

 ```

 This project was not easy to complete for me as I have to brush old concept like Vector, Matrix, Tignometry and learn new concepts.

 Also I learned how to use python to do mathematical calcutaions without losing the precision by using sympy.

-One observation I found out that sometime the arm collides with the object its trying pick up and topplesit.
+One observation I found out that sometime the arm collides with the object its trying pick up and topples it.

 As an improvement we can take this input as improvement when approaching the target object.

 Also we can pre compute the transformation matrix T#_# and store it in file and get that when needed stright from file insted of computing each time.
 This will save us computing and time.

 Screenshot from pickup to drop